 How to: Use a standard digital thermometer and label it for exclusive rectal use.

-- Clean the thermometer with a cotton ball dipped in alcohol and then wipe it dry.
+- Clean the thermometer with a cotton ball dipped in alcohol and then wipe it dry. or you can wash the tip with soap and water followed by a rinse.
 Apply some petroleum jelly on the tip of the thermometer as it acts as a lubricant for easy insertion, preventing discomfort.

 - Lay the baby on the stomach on your partner’s lap, who should hold the child firmly.
 You can also put the baby on his back on a soft surface and fold his legs till the thighs.